jcaillon/valet/tests.d/1001-main-functions/results.approved.md

 more=(
 )

+# ok with the option at the end
 → main::parseFunctionArguments selfMock2 arg more1 more2 -o
 local parsingErrors option1 thisIsOption2 flag3 withDefault help firstArg
 local -a more